abacqu/show-enjoyer/README.md

 # Getting Started

 User will arrive at the home page where they will have the option of signing up for an account or logging in.
-Once logged in, they will have access to the journaling features available within the application
+Once logged in, they will have access to the journaling features available within the application.

 # Heroku Link